2-Stage, HEPA and UV-C Light Purifier

 - Small coverage area of 200 square feet

-Despite the shortcomings, I still consider this is a good value, especially for UV-C purification.
+Despite the shortcomings, I still consider the Clean-tech worth it, especially for UV-C purification.

 Should you buy the Clean-tech purifier?